Shi'ar: Trial of Galactus

-Deathbird, the Kree-Shi'ar War, and the Spartoi
+Deathbird and the Kree-Shi'ar War

 In the 1980s, Lilandra and D'Ken's unstable exiled elder sibling Deathbird made several attempts to overthrow her sister from power.
 Deathbird even resorted to attacking Lilandra's Earth-based allies to achieve her goals.
 She is also responsible for initially directing the alien parasites known as the Brood towards the Earth and its heroes.
 Deathbird was eventually deposed with the assistance of the X-Men.

-In the 1992 crossover "Operation: Galactic Storm," the Shi'ar annexed the Kree Empire at the end of the Kree-Shi'ar War and Deathbird was placed into a prominent position as viceroy of Hala, the Kree homeworld.
-However, Deathbird did not last long in this position and has since abandoned her responsibilities and it appears that the Kree Empire has, at least in some part, been re-established.
+In the 1992 crossover "Operation: Galactic Storm," the Shi'ar annexed the Kree empire at the end of the Kree-Shi'ar War and Deathbird was placed into a prominent position as viceroy of Hala, the Kree homeworld.
+However, Deathbird did not last long in this position and has since abandoned her responsibilities and it appears that the Kree empire has, at least in some part, been re-established.

-The Shi'ar have had recent contact with the Spartoi.

-Phalanx

-The empire came under the threat of the "techno-organic" alien race known as the Phalanx after they infiltrated the Shi'ar empire as the "Pure", killing tens of thousands before the X-Men fought them on the Shi'ar throneworld and separated the transmode virus from its hosts, killing most of those Phalanx.

 Cassandra Nova

-Professor X's evil twin sister Cassandra Nova single-handedly destroys a good portion of the Shi'ar Empire.
+Professor X's twin sister Cassandra Nova single-handedly destroys a good portion of the Shi'ar empire.
 Inhabiting the body of her brother, Nova asserts control of Empress Lilandra and causes a Shi'ar civil war.
 Jean Grey is instrumental in ending this threat.

 Phoenix Endsong and End of Greys

 Despite the aid she gave them by eliminating the threat of Cassandra Nova, the Shi'ar still held a grudge against Jean Grey for the destruction she caused as Dark Phoenix.
 In the Phoenix Endsong series, a group of Shi'ar tried to eliminate both the Phoenix Force and Jean Grey.
 Jean, however, escaped their suicide bomb attack and returned to the White Hot Room to restore herself.

 In the "End of Greys" story arc, the Shi'ar wanted to wipe out the Grey genome and Quentin Quire with the purpose of eliminating the possibility of a new Omega-level mutant becoming a host for the Phoenix Force.
-The Shi'ar Death Commandos murdered Jean Grey's father, niece, nephew, and other relatives in an alien invasion on Earth, thus inciting the wrath of Rachel Summers, the daughter of Jean Grey and Scott Summers from an alternate future, who has since declared vengeance on the entire Shi'ar empire.
+The Shi'ar Death Commandos were sent to Jean Grey's childhood home, where a family gathering was massacred, leaving only Rachel Summers alive.
 It is later implied that the Shi'ar Council was responsible for this, and that Lilandra is unaware of what has been done in her name.